 - Private Patients

 Inpatient Eye Ward

 The inpatient eye ward at BMEC is based on the first floor of Sheldon Block, City Hospital.
 There are separate adult and paediatric beds in the inpatient ward.

-The Inpatient Eye Ward is managed by Sister Sarah McCay.
-There are also experienced ophthalmic nurses, health care assistants and ward clerks on the unit.
+There are experienced ophthalmic nurses, health care assistants and ward clerks on the unit.
 As we are a teaching hospital there are also student nurses.

 The staff on the ward aim to deliver the highest quality eye care resulting in the best quality outcomes.